How Is Pink Eye Diagnosed?

 To diagnose pink eye (conjunctivitis), your doctor will ask about the usual symptoms, such as burning, itchy eyes that discharge a thick, sticky mucus and tearing.
-The doctor will also observe that your eye is inflamed.
+The doctor will also observe that your eye is inflamed or red.
 Often, the cause can be determined from your symptoms, medical history, and the eye exam findings alone.
-Most of the time, treatment is started right away while lab results are pending.
-Treatment may then be modified based on the results of lab tests.
+Most of the time, treatment is started right away.
+If there are additional lab results, treatment may be modified based on the results of lab tests.

-To help relieve the discomfort of pink eye, apply a warm compress for 5 to 10 minutes, three to four times a day.
+To help relieve the discomfort of pink eye, apply a cool compress for 5 to 10 minutes, three to four times a day.
 Preservative-free artificial tears can be applied a few times a day.
 Never use steroid eye drops or medications from a friend without a doctor's prescription.
 And be extremely careful not to share towels or washcloths with others so as not to spread an extremely contagious viral or bacteria pink eye to others.
-And discarding cosmetic eye products which may have been contaminated.
-And to not try to wear contact lenses.
+You should also be careful about using the same cloths or drops between your two eyes so as not to transfer the infection to your other eye.
+Discard cosmetic eye products which may have been contaminated.
+Do not wear contact lenses.

-For pink eye that includes itching and both eyes would suggest an allergy.
+Pink eye that includes itching and affects both eyes would suggest an allergy.
 Place a cool compress on your closed eye and use nonprescription allergy or antihistamine eye drops to relieve itching and burning.
 If the condition worsens or does not improve in a few days, consult your doctor.
 Marked discomfort, loss of vision and involvement of one eye only suggests a more serious problem which needs to be medically evaluated by your health care provider or eye doctor.